Allston: Colleges and universities

 Allston lies near three major universities.
 A substantial part of the campus of Harvard University, including Harvard Business School and most athletic facilities (such as the Bright-Landry Hockey Center, Harvard Stadium, and the Lavietes Pavilion), are in North Allston.
 Harvard also owns large portions of other land in North Allston, much of which it plans to develop as an academic campus, particularly for the Harvard John A. Paulson School of Engineering and Applied Sciences, as well as an auxiliary site for the Harvard Medical School and other healthcare-related programs.
 Eventually, Harvard's Allston campus will be physically larger than their original Cambridge campus.

 Boston University lies along Commonwealth Avenue to the east, with numerous schools and facilities extending from Kenmore Square to Packard's Corner.
 The New Balance Field of Boston University symbolizes further integration of BU into the Allston community and is the first in a series of projects that have included the creation of a major new dormitory building in the area.
 Berklee College of Music also has a practice and rehearsal building near Commonwealth Avenue on Fordham Road which runs between Commonwealth Avenue and Brighton Avenue.

 Transportation

 The B branch of the Boston MBTA subway Green Line runs through the neighborhood along Commonwealth Avenue.
-The former "A Line" of the Green Line to Watertown Square ran along Brighton Avenue, and was replaced by MBTA bus route 57.
+Until 1969, the Green Line A branch to Watertown Square ran along Brighton Avenue.
+Today, MBTA Bus Route 57 runs on a similar route.
 From 2014 to March 2016, the MBTA included bus route 57 in its late night service, running until 3 am.
-The City of Boston and the MBTA plan to install a bus-only lane for the 57 between Union Square and Packard's Corner beginning in 2019 to alleviate congestion and speed up bus travel times.
+The City of Boston and the MBTA installed bus lane between Union Square and Packard's Corner with construction starting in 2019 to alleviate congestion and speed up bus travel times.
 Other MBTA bus lines serve Allston, including routes 64, 66, 70 and 86.
-34.2% of Allston residents commute by mass transit, while 24.3% commute by walking and another 6.6% commute by bicycle.
+In 2017, 34.2% of Allston residents commuted by mass transit, while 24.3% commuted by walking and another 6.6% commuted by bicycle.